 R&D and the Rising Foreign Profitability of U.S. Multinational Corporations

-We investigate how R&D contributes to rising foreign profitability in U.S. multinational corporations (MNCs) through wage savings and tax incentives.
-Our results suggest that although wage savings increase foreign profit margins attributable to foreign R&D activities, the shifting of income attributable to domestic R&D activities to lower-tax jurisdictions has a larger effect on foreign profit margins.
-However, additional tests suggest that wage savings are more important than tax incentives in explaining foreign profit margins when the wage discount substantially exceeds the tax differential.
-Our evidence sheds light on the importance of R&D locations in corporate intangible income shifting that separates the location of economic activity from the location of reported taxable income.
+We investigate how R&D contributes to rising foreign profitability in U.S. multinational corporations through wage and tax incentives.
+Our results suggest that wage savings increase foreign profit margins derived from foreign R&D, while tax incentives increase foreign profit margins derived from domestic R&D. By exploring their relative importance, we find that wage savings are more important than tax incentives in explaining foreign profit margins when the wage discount substantially exceeds tax incentives, and vice versa.
+Cross-sectional tests show that firms respond more to foreign R&D wage savings when they have access to local human talent, but less as the cost of conducting foreign R&D increases.
+Firms respond less to tax incentives to shift income derived from domestic R&D as transfer pricing risk increases.
+Our evidence sheds light on the importance of R&D-related income shifting that potentially separates the location of economic activity from the location of income.

 Keywords: Multinational Tax, Income Shifting, R&D, Intangibles, Base Erosion